sjoerdk/anonapi/docs/sphinx/command_reference.rst

 ======== ========================================================================
 Command  Description
 ======== ========================================================================
-activate Set given server as activate server, meaning subsequent operations will add      Add a server to the list of servers in settings
+activate Commands will use given server by default
+add      Add a server to the list of servers in settings
-jobs     List latest 100 jobs for active server, or given server
+jobs     List latest 100 jobs for active server
 list     show all servers in settings
 remove   Remove a server from list in settings
-status   Check whether active server is online and responding like an anonymizati
+status   Check whether active server is online and responding
 ======== ========================================================================

 .. _job: